Multiple gunshot suicide: Examples

 In 1978, poet Frank Stanford put three bullets into his own heart with a pistol.
 This inspired the Indigo Girls song "Three Hits".
-Other notable figures that died of multiple gunshot suicides include Gary Webb and Yuriy Kravchenko, as well as the perpetrators of the Crandon shooting and the 2021 San Jose shooting.
+Other notable figures that died of multiple-gunshot suicides include Gary Webb and Yuriy Kravchenko, as well as the perpetrators of the Crandon shooting, the 2021 San Jose shooting, and the 1999 Independence Day weekend shootings.

 Conspiracy theories

-Multiple gunshot deaths of notable figures are known to fuel conspiracy theories among those who are unaware of the phenomenon.
-Following the two gunshot suicide of Gary Webb, conspiracy theorists levied allegations that Webb was murdered.
+Multiple-gunshot deaths of notable figures are known to fuel conspiracy theories among those who are unaware of the phenomenon.
+Following the two-gunshot death of Gary Webb, conspiracy theorists levied allegations that Webb was murdered.